 - Unsustainable resource (uPVC is a petro-chemical product).

-- Manufacturing process of uPVC emits dioxins which are poisonous and have been proven to cause serious illness to those working in, and living nearby factories.
+- A manufacturing process of uPVC emits dioxins which are poisonous and have been proven to cause serious illness to those working in, and living in nearby factories.

 - Often not recycled, landfills are stuffed with uPVC products that leech harmful chemicals into the soil.

-- Although uPvc windows generally has low maintenance, over time the use of the window can cause the bolts to become loose and fall out.
+- Although uPVC windows generally have low maintenance, over time the use of the window can cause the bolts to become loose and fall out.

 - uPVC windows tend to decrease the value of a property and some councils planning proposals don’t allow uPVC windows to be installed.